diging/author-disambiguation/README.md

         ```

 * `DistanceMetric.py`
-We can define various similarity metrics in this module.
+We can define various similarity metrics in this class.

     * As of now, I have defined a method to calculate cosine similarity.
 Below is an example of the method to calculate cosine similarity.